pdthompson5/AtlantisRL/README.md

 # AtlantisRL
 This project is a implementation of the REINFORCE policy gradient algorithm for training an agent to perform well at the game Atlantis for the Atari 2600.
 It utilizes OpenAI Gymnasium for its environment.
+A video of a trained model playing the game can be found here: [https://youtu.be/OGztMCp0YdY](https://youtu.be/OGztMCp0YdY)

 ## Dependencies
 The python requirements for running this project are listed in `requirements.txt`.
 You may also need to install Atari ROMs for Gymnasium.
 To prevent conflicts, I recommend installing these requirements in a virtual environment.